eralmansouri/pulsar-io-sqs/README.md

     roleSessionName: "pulsar-io-sqs-source"
 ```

+if no credentials are provided, the connector will use the [default AWS credentials provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default) to access the SQS queue.
-Replace the placeholders with your actual SQS queue URL, region, and IAM role ARN.
+Replace the placeholders with your actual SQS queue name, region, and IAM role ARN.
+The connector will retrieve the queue URL from the SQS service and use it to consume messages.

 ## Using the connector